whiteborr/hyperdrone/docs/README.md

 ## 📖 Overview

-HYPERDRONE is a dynamic top-down 2D shooter where players pilot advanced drones through procedurally generated mazes.
-The objective is to navigate challenging environments, engage hostile AI drones, collect valuable items, and progress through increasingly difficult levels.
-The game features a selection of unique playable drones, a sophisticated weapon system with multiple modes, intelligent enemy behaviors (including a multi-phase boss), a clear informative UI, particle effects, and a special end-game "...
+HYPERDRONE is a dynamic top-down 2D shooter where players pilot advanced drones through procedurally generated mazes and story-driven chapters.
+The objective is to navigate challenging environments, engage hostile AI drones, collect valuable items, and uncover the mystery of the Architect's Vault.
+The game features multiple playable drones, a sophisticated weapon system, intelligent enemy behaviors, particle effects, and a compelling storyline involving ancient alien technology and mysterious disappearances.

 ## 🎮 Core Features

 ### Multiple Playable Drones

-Unlock and select from a variety of drones (e.g., DRONE, VANTIS, RHINOX, ZEPHYR, STRIX, OMEGA-9, PHANTOM, Architect-X), each with distinct base stats (HP, speed, turn speed, fire rate multiplier, bullet damage multiplier) and some with special abilities (e.g., Omega-9's random stat boosts, Phantom's cloak).
+Unlock and select from a variety of drones (DRONE, VANTIS, RHINOX, ZEPHYR, STRIX, OMEGA-9, PHANTOM, Architect-X), each with distinct base stats (HP, speed, turn speed, fire rate multiplier, bullet damage multiplier) and some with special abilities (e.g., Omega-9's random stat boosts, Phantom's cloak).
 Drone configurations are defined in `drone_management/drone_configs.py`.

+**Currently Implemented**: Basic drone selection and unlocking system with progression tracking.

 ### Drone Unlocks & Progression